Stop Googling and Start Testing

 Seriously?
 You have to ask that?
 OK, maybe the question isn’t as simple as it looks.
 It could be understood as:

-• Can I have more than one OSPF process in a single VRF instance?
+• Can I have multiple OSPF processes in a single VRF instance?

 • Can I have many OSPF processes in a single VRF instance?

-• What is the maximum number of OSPF processes one could have in a VRF instance?
+• What is the maximum number of OSPF processes in a VRF instance?

 • What is the maximum number of processes in an instance, and is it a fixed number, or does it depend on the platform?

-Before even trying to answer the question, you should ask yourself “what am I doing, and how did I get painted into this particularly scary corner” – most questions like this are a result of a broken design.
-Even if you get the answer you like, you might be one of the very few people worldwide deploying this particularly crazy idea, so you might hit bugs that nobody ever encountered before.
-Good luck getting them fixed unless you’re buying millions worth of equipment per quarter ;) Or as Andrius Adamavicius wrote in the comments:
+Before even trying to answer the question, you should ask yourself, “what am I doing, and how did I get painted into this terrifying corner” – most questions like this result from a broken design.
+Even if you get the answer you like, you might be one of the very few people worldwide deploying this particularly crazy idea, so you might hit bugs that nobody has ever encountered before.
+Good luck getting them fixed unless you’re buying millions worth of equipment per quarter ;) Or, as Andrius Adamavicius wrote in the comments:

 If you tested and it worked this is no way an indication that it is supported.